azsk/DevOpsKit/CONTRIBUTING.md

 Be sure to scan through the [most popular]() feature requests.
 If you find your issue already exists, make relevant comments and mention if something is still missing there.

-#### Writing Good Bug Reports and Feature Requests
+#### Writing Good Bug Reports

  Try giving appropriate title to the issue for others facing similar issue to identify it.
 File a single issue per problem and a feature request.
-Do not add multiple bugs under same issue as the bugs may look similar but their root cause might be different.
+Do not add multiple bugs under same issue as the bugs may look similar but their root cause might be different.We have created an [issue template] to make sure that you follow the below described best practices while creating an issue

-#### Best Practices
+##### Best Practices
 	• Always try to specify for which version you faced the issue
 	• Steps to reproduce the issue
-	• Specify the ideal behavior which according to you that should have been there
+	• Modules that were present in the session while you ran the command
-	• Code snippet, specially the command you ran, the parameters you provided
+	• Output

 #### Contributing Fixes